Gaze: Female gaze

-The term "female gaze" was created as a response to the proposed concept of the male gaze coined by Laura Mulvey.
+The term "female gaze" was created as a response to the proposed concept of the male gaze as coined by Laura Mulvey.
 In particular, it is a rebellion against the viewership censored to an only masculine lens and feminine desire regardless of the viewer's gender identity or sexual orientation.
 In essence, the forced desire of femininity enacts in the erasure of female desire and sexuality.
-In Judith Butler's 1990 book Gender Trouble, she proposed the idea of the female gaze as a way in which men choose to perform their masculinity by using women as the ones who force men into self-regulation.
+In Judith Butler's 1990 book Gender Trouble, they proposed the idea of the female gaze as a way in which men choose to perform their masculinity by using women as the ones who force men into self-regulation.
 Film director Deborah Kampmeier rejected the idea of the female gaze in preference for the female experience.
-She stated, "(F)or me personally, it’s not (about) a female gaze.
-It’s the female experience.
+She stated, "(F)or me personally, it's not (about) a female gaze.
+It's the female experience.
 I don't gaze, I actually move through the world, feeling the world emotionally and sensorily and in my body."